 Black Gold Regional Schools has a policy on the use of cell phones and other electronic devices in order to respect an individual’s right to privacy, and the student’s rights to an un-disrupted learning environment.

-- Students are not allowed to make calls, text or be on any social media during class time.
+- Students are not allowed to make calls, text or be on any social media during class time or at recess time.

 - During an emergency protocol, all student cell phones must be turned off and given to the classroom teacher.
 All communication during an emergency will be sent from the office.
 The classroom teacher will return the devices once the protocol is completed.

 Students are not allowed to use their devices during recess time.
 Students are encouraged to be active and make connections with their peers rather than having screen time.
 Student cell phones may be confiscated for the day if they are not following the rules as outlined above.
 Multiple occurrences may result in the student not being allowed to bring their device to school.
 If a student needs to use a phone, they can come down to the office and use the office phone.